miscellane/review/docs/critique/README.md

 ### Replication

-No replications, but a similar european union funded study, that was referred to at the time, led to opposite conclusions.
+No replications, but a similar European Union funded study, that was referred to at the time, led to opposite conclusions.
 The study in question is probably the focus of the journal paper -- Higher antioxidant and lower cadmium concentrations and lower incidence of pesticide residues in organically grown crops: a systematic literature review and meta-analyses, https://doi.org/10.1017/S0007114514001366 .

 <br>
 <br>